OvsPolina/cell_migration_analysis/README.md

 ---

-## 2. Running the Standalone Executable (.exe) — Windows (Coming soon)
+## 2. Running the Standalone Executable

-A ready-to-use `cell_migration_analysis.exe` file that does **not require Python or any dependencies installed** on your system.
+A ready-to-use file that does **not require Python or any dependencies installed** on your system.

 ### How to use

+**Windows** : `CellMigrationApp.zip` (.exe in included in the archive)

+1. Download `CellMigrationApp.zip` from the [Releases](https://github.com/OvsPolina/cell_migration_analysis/releases) section
+2. Extract the files from the archives where you would like the programm to be.
+3. Double click on the CellMigrationApp.exe
+4. The app will open as a normal desktop program

+> **Note:** The application will create a directory logs where app.log file will be shown.
+So it is better to have .exe in the folder.

+**MacOS** : `CellMigrationApp`

-1. Download `cell_migration_analysis.exe` from the [Releases](https://github.com/OvsPolina/cell_migration_analysis) section
+1. Download `CellMigrationApp` from the [Releases](https://github.com/OvsPolina/cell_migration_analysis/releases) section
-2. Run it by double-clicking the file
+2. Double click on the CellMigrationApp
 3. The app will open as a normal desktop program

-> **Note:** The executable file size may be around 50-100 MB due to the embedded Python interpreter and libraries.

----

-## 3. Installer Setup (Coming Soon)

-In upcoming releases, an **installer for Windows** will be provided which will allow you to:

-* Install the program into `Program Files`
-* Create shortcuts on Desktop and Start Menu
-* Easily uninstall via Control Panel ("Programs and Features")

-> Stay tuned for updates in the [Releases](https://github.com/OvsPolina/cell_migration_analysis) section.
+> **Note:** Migth take up to one minute to open.

 ---